Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: Introduction

-Another important aspect of this paper is to study the dual conformal symmetry of the form factor in the large-$N_c$ limit.
-For planar amplitudes, the dual conformal symmetry is closely related to the aforementioned amplitudes/Wilson loops duality and can be understood as the ordinary conformal symmetry of Wilson loops \cite{Alday:2007hr, Drummond:2007aua, Brandhuber:2007yx}.
-A similar duality between planar form factors and periodic Wilson lines was also observed \cite{Alday:2007he,Maldacena:2010kp,Brandhuber:2010ad, Brandhuber:2011tv}.
-However, due to the insertion of a color-singlet operator, new subtleties appear.
-For example, the one-loop Wilson line computation requires a special truncation to match the form factor results \cite{Brandhuber:2010ad}.
-Moreover, unlike amplitudes, the planar form factors involve integrals of non-planar topologies beyond one loop, and their dual conformal symmetry is so far only understood at one-loop level \cite{Bianchi:2018rrj}.
-In this paper, we will show that the planar form factor integrands have a directional dual conformal invariance (DDCI) in the lightlike limit $q^2\rightarrow0$ via explicit checks up to four loops.
+Given the multi-loop form factor integrands, we further study the hidden dual conformal symmetry in the large-$N_c$ limit.
+Similar to the aforementioned amplitudes /Wilson-loop duality, a duality between planar form factors and periodic Wilson lines was also proposed \cite{Alday:2007he,Maldacena:2010kp,Brandhuber:2010ad, Brandhuber:2011tv}.
+New features appear, however, due to the insertion of a color-singlet operator.
+For example, at one loop, the dual Wilson line computation requires a special truncation to Feynman diagrams within one period to match the form factor results \cite{Brandhuber:2010ad}.
+Moreover, the planar form factors involve integrals of non-planar topologies beyond one loop.
+Because of these, the form-factor/Wilson-line duality, as well as the dual conformal symmetry for form factors, are so far only understood at the one-loop level \cite{Brandhuber:2010ad, Bianchi:2018rrj}.
+In this paper, we show for the first time that the planar form factor has a dual conformal symmetry in the lightlike limit $q^2\rightarrow0$, which we check explicitly up to four loops.